 Each applicant submitting work will verify proof of originality through online registration system.
 Students attending Special Workshop: Lorine Niedecker will also need to submit work, in addition to submission to primary workshop.
 The online registration link will be provided to you in your registration confirmation.

 If you are driving independently to the festival, visitor parking passes are available at the Visitor Center and parking is available behind it in Lot 7.
 Permits are required to park in campus lots.
-Bus parking is available at the Community Outreach Building located at 1260, West Main Street (next to Wal-Mart).
+Busses will be allowed to drop off students in the roundabout of Lot 12 and Lot 2 and will be directed where to park.
 More information on parking can be found on the Visitor Center website.

 A campus map can be found here.